Maths1723/Scientific-Calculus/README.md

-# Advanced Academic Projects in Numerical Analysis and Artificial Intelligence
+# Academic Projects in Numerical Analysis and Artificial Intelligence

 This repository hosts a collection of six projects developed as part of the **Scientific Computing** course (Mathematical Sciences curriculum) at the **University of Milan (Università degli Studi di Milano Statale)**.
 These projects were completed in collaboration with a fellow student and were awarded a final grade of **30/30 with honors (cum laude)**, reflecting the depth and correctness of the proposed solutions.